Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 Overpricing

-Math matters.
-Revenue matters.
-Volume often beats margin — and selling 50 unlocks at $10 ($500) typically outperforms 5 unlocks at $50 ($250).
-Test your pricing against your unlock rates before assuming premium always wins.
+Revenue comes from volume times price.
+Selling 50 unlocks at $10 ($500) typically outperforms 5 unlocks at $50 ($250).
+Test your pricing against unlock rates before assuming premium always wins.

 Underdelivering

-The creators who said this explicitly: if your PPV content isn’t noticeably better than your subscription content, subscribers feel cheated.
+If your PPV content isn’t noticeably better than your subscription content, subscribers feel cheated.
 The content behind the paywall must justify the additional cost by a margin that feels obvious.
-Disappointed subscribers don’t buy PPV again — and they often don’t renew their subscription either.
+Disappointed subscribers don’t buy PPV again — and they often don’t renew either.

 No Strategy

-The truth is, random PPV with inconsistent pricing and no pattern confuses subscribers and trains them not to buy.
-Develop a consistent approach — predictable PPV cadence, clear pricing tiers, and a coherent value proposition for each tier.
+Random PPV with inconsistent pricing and no pattern confuses subscribers and trains them not to buy.
+Develop a consistent approach — predictable cadence, clear pricing tiers, a coherent value proposition at each level.
 Systems produce consistent revenue.
 Random actions produce random results.

 Advanced PPV Strategies